Using Webhooks

 2. Paste the webhook address provided by Read the Docs into the Target URL field.

 3. You can select when the webhook should be triggered using the Trigger On setting.
-For illustrative purposes, we will select Push Events; this will trigger the webhook everytime that someone pushes to your repository.
+For illustrative purposes, we will select Push Events; this will trigger the webhook every time that someone pushes to your repository.

 Open the admin settings on ReadTheDocs